Mansi232323/Power-Query-Sales-Data-Cleaning-Customer-Product-Analysis/README.md

 06/04/2025
 ```

-These need to be converted into a proper date type.
+These inconsistencies need to be cleaned before analysis.

 ---

 # 🧼 4.
-Data Cleaning
+Data Cleaning Using Power Query

-Power Query was used to clean the raw dataset.
+Power Query was used to clean and standardize the raw dataset.

 ![After Cleaning](Images/AFTER%20CLEANING%20DATA%20IN%20PQ.png)

 ### Cleaning Operations

-The following transformations were performed:

-* Trimmed unnecessary spaces
+* Removed unnecessary spaces
-* Standardized text
+* Standardized text values
 * Replaced inconsistent values
-* Removed unwanted characters
-* Cleaned currency values
+* Cleaned currency symbols
+* Removed commas from prices
-* Converted data types
+* Converted Price to numeric data type
+* Converted Purchase Date to date type
-* Standardized dates
+* Standardized categories
 * Removed unnecessary columns
 * Renamed columns
-* Created custom columns

-The main advantage of Power Query is that the entire process is **repeatable and refreshable**.
+The Power Query workflow is **repeatable and refreshable**, meaning the same transformation can automatically be applied when new data is added.

 ---

 # 👤 5.
 Creating Full Name

-Initially, the dataset had two separate columns:
+The original dataset contained:

 ```text
 First Name